Oxford Street revitalisation

 At a review of tenants in June 2012, participants reported involvement in the project had raised the profile of their businesses; improved their status and credibility and led to professional opportunities, new networks and collaborations.

-Data collected from the tenants involved, indicated more than $585,000 has been spent by participants on local goods and services in the area since the programs inception and identified an average of over 6,000 visitors to their spaces each quarter.
+Data collected from the tenants involved, indicated almost $1 million has been spent by participants on local goods and services in the area since the programs inception and identified an average of over 6,700 visitors to their spaces each quarter.

 In August 2012, Council agreed to extend the tenants’ leases for a further 12 months, with the option of another year to December 2014, to allow their businesses to continue to grow.

 Social enterprise tenant AroundYou, capitalised on the creative energy of the project and by setting up a new networking event – 66 Meet Ups – where creative entrepreneurs and investors can network and share their expertise and showcasing the precincts creativity and innovation.

 In mid-2012, AroundYou became the program’s first graduate.
 Having rapidly outgrown their office space at 66 Oxford Street, the team moved their financially viable business to a new 300sqm commercial premises on a longer term lease in the CBD to further develop and continue to flourish.
 In May 2013, Sydney Writers’ Room – Oxford Street Labs advised it had also outgrown its allocated property due to the expansion of their ABCTV show The Roast and are now operating from a commercial premises in Alexandria.